 (2) Applicant certification.
-The applicant shall certify to the Oregon Department of Energy that the applicant heats with fuel oil or wood, the application is for costs of qualifying energy conservation measures, the applicant will grant permission for an inspection of the installed measures within a reasonable time if requested by the Oregon Department of Energy, and the applicant understands that the installed measures must comply with the program's energy conservation measure specifications and if the measures do not comply that the installation must be remedied or the rebate repaid.
+The applicant shall certify to the Energy Office that the applicant heats with fuel oil or wood, the application is for costs of qualifying energy conservation measures, the applicant will grant permission for an inspection of the installed measures within a reasonable time if requested by the Energy Office, and the applicant understands that the installed measures must comply with the program's energy conservation measure specifications and if the measures do not comply that the installation must be remedied or the rebate repaid.